-HKUST researchers discover that Vps4 protein helps delay degradation of injured nerves
+Vps4 protein helps delay degradation of injured nerves

 A research team consisting of scientists from the Hong Kong University of Science and Technology (HKUST), Chinese Academy of Sciences (CAS) and Jinan University discovered a new mechanism that could delay the degeneration of injured nerves, bringing new hope to the treatment of nerve damage and neurodegenerative diseases such as Parkinson and Amyotrophic Lateral Sclerosis (ALS).

 Axon is the long projection of a neuron/nerve cell that transmits electrical impulses to muscles and other nerve cells.
 How nerves, bundles of axons and often meter-long processes of neurons maintain their integrity has been one of the fundamental questions in neuroscience, as failure of axonal integrity may cause axonal dying back or retrograde degeneration of nerves – a process very similar to the injury-induced Wallerian Degeneration.
-For years, NMNAT-related signaling pathway was the only mechanism known to have a deterrent effect against this process.
+For years, the NMNAT-related signaling pathway was the only mechanism known to have a deterrent effect against this process.

-However, in the latest study co-led by Prof. LIU Kai, Cheng Associate Professor from the Division of Life Science at HKUST, Prof. FANG Yanshan from CAS’ Shanghai Institute of Organic Chemistry and Prof. LI Ang from Guangdong-Hong Kong-Macau Institute of CNS Regeneration at Jinan University, a new gene Vps4 was identified to be effective in delaying the degradation of damaged nerves as well.
+However, in the latest study co-led by Prof. Kai Liu, Cheng Associate Professor from the Division of Life Science at HKUST, Prof. FANG Yanshan from CAS’ Shanghai Institute of Organic Chemistry and Prof. LI Ang from Guangdong-Hong Kong-Macau Institute of CNS Regeneration at Jinan University, a new gene Vps4 was identified to be effective in delaying the degradation of damaged nerves as well.
 The finding was published in the scientific journal Science Advances.

 Representative images of GFP-positive optic axons from mice with adeno-associated virus (AAV)–hemagglutinin (HA) (control) or AAV-Vps4B injection at the indicated time after optic nerve crush.
 Integrity of the injured nerve is apparently more intact within three days after upregulation of Vps4 than that which have not been regulated.

-Through a genetic screening in fruit flies, and later verification in rodents, the team used both in vitro and in vivo system to demonstrate that overexpressing Vps4 protein could delay the degradation of damaged nerves by up to three days.
+Through genetic screening in fruit flies, and later verification in rodents, the team used both in vitro and in vivo system to demonstrate that overexpressing Vps4 protein could delay the degradation of damaged nerves by up to three days.
 This discovery marks an important breakthrough in understanding the molecular mechanism that regulates axonal integrity and possibly neurodegeneration.